Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 They offer a range of tools that help you control and monitor your chats, such as:

 When you open your live stream up to comments, you need to moderate them as well.
-If you are getting more comments than you can respond to, you should slow down the chat, allowing users to send a limited number of so many chats per minute.
+If you are getting more comments than you can respond to, then you should slow down the chat, allowing users to only send a limited number of chats per minute.

-If certain users distract you from conducting the live stream, you can mute them.
+If certain users are distracting you from conducting the live stream, then you can mute them.
 You can also approve all messages before they go public.
 These tools allow you to control the live chat experience on your professional live streams.

 Streaming Protocols

 Several protocols make live streaming possible.
-RTMP is a protocol that’s important for both Restream and Dacast.
+RTMP is a protocol that is important for both Restream and Dacast.
 Both of these platforms use RTMP ingest as a primary ingestion method, which means that they work with RTMP encoders and other RTMP-compatible sources.

-WebRTC is a protocol that’s relevant to both platforms because it’s the protocol that makes webinar-style streaming and web conferencing possible.
+WebRTC is a protocol that is relevant to both platforms because it is the protocol that makes webinar-style streaming and web conferencing possible.
 Dacast integrates with Zoom to bring web conferencing functionality to users, and Restream allows up to 10 broadcasters to present at once with a similar format.

 SRT is another necessary protocol for broadcasting.
-It’s what makes streaming from the browser possible.
+It is what makes streaming from the browser possible.

 Both Restream and Dacast offer in-browser streaming.

 What does that mean?
-You can start a stream using your web browser and stream directly from the integrated webcam on your device.
-You don’t need any fancy setup or equipment to begin live streaming this way.
-In-browser web streaming makes streaming uncomplicated and straightforward.
+You can start a stream using your web browser, and stream directly from the integrated webcam on your device.
+You don’t need any fancy setup or equipment to start live streaming this way.
+In-browser web streaming makes streaming simple and straightforward.

 How is Dacast Different?

-Dacast is an end-to-end professional video hosting platform, so its offerings are more advanced than Restream.
-That’s not to say that it’s better than Restream.
-It just has some different functionalities.
+Dacast is an end-to-end professional video hosting platform, so its offerings are a bit more advanced than Restream.
+This is not to say that it is better than Restream, it just has some different functionalities.

 Dacast users also have access to advanced video security features, including low latency streaming, password-protected live streaming, DRM, tokenized access, IP/geographic restrictions, domain/referrer restrictions, and AES video encryption.

 Dacast’s customizable HTML5 video player is easy to embed on any website or app and many social media platforms.
-If you want to launch your video business, that’s possible too.
+If you want to launch your video business, that is possible, too.
 Dacast Expos allow you to set up a viewer-facing video gallery in just a few clicks.

-Dacast also has 24/7 customer support that you can access via email, chat, or over the phone, depending on your plan type.
-During live events, you need a support team that can help you with any issues that arise.
+Dacast also has 24/7 customer support that you can access via email, chat, or over the phone, depending on the type of plan you have.
+With live events, you need a support team that can help you with any issues that arise at the moment.

 Dacast is a robust video hosting service that allows you access to a full range of tools for live streaming and video-on-demand hosting.
 With Dacast, you can create a custom experience for your viewers.